rifatiyaan/BookAndStay/README.md

 This is a self learning project.
-Project is yet to publish.
+Project is yet to be published.
+After publishing all the features will be documented.

 Project snap :